corda/corda-docs-portal/content/en/docs/cenm/1.5/user-admin.md

 ## Access the CENM User Admin tool

-Access the User Admin tool from your [Gateway service](gateway-service#manage-your-configuration) instance.
-Enter the full address of your Gateway service, including the port number, followed by `/admin` into a web browser.
+Access the User Admin tool from your [Gateway Service](gateway-service#manage-your-configuration) instance.
+Enter the full address of your Gateway Service, including the port number, followed by `/admin` into a web browser.

 For example:
 `http://10.230.41.12:8080/admin`